Platform-OS/pos-module-common-styling/README.md

 <link rel="stylesheet" href="{{ 'modules/common-styling/style/pos-page.css' | asset_url }}">
 ```

 There is an optional CSS reset available.
 It's not recommended to use in on an existing app probably, but you can safely use it on a fresh one.
-To use it just place the following CSS reference on top of every other one.
+To use it just place the following CSS reference on top and use a `pos-app` class anywhere on your main content container.

 ```
 <link rel="stylesheet" href="{{ 'modules/common-styling/style/pos-reset.css' | asset_url }}">